 Throughout the month of October 2016, Cincinnati will be home to a month-long celebration of photography and lens-based arts.
-The rich program of the event is surely

-Moore, who conceived this year's program around the documentary nature of the photographic medium.
+The rich program of the event is surely highlighted by eight major exhibitions curated by FotoFocus biennial Director Kevin Moore, who conceived this year's program around the documentary nature of the photographic medium.
 What are the alternative understandings of the documentary photograph?
 Are they objective or indeed proper sources of fantasy?
-These questions will now be answered at FotoFocus through the works of renowned photographers such as Zanele Muholi, Jackie Nickerson and Roe Ethridge, who will have his first solo museum exhibition in the United States for this occasion, as well as a series of talks, lectures, tours, screenings and performances.
-The institutions and artists participating at this year's edition of FotoFocus will break apart the assumptions about photography's documentary character by emphasizing the medium's natural tendency to reshape and distort the visible world.
+These questions will now be answered through the works of renowned photographers such as Zanele Muholi, Jackie Nickerson and Roe Ethridge, who will have his first museum exhibition ever for this occasion, as well as a series of talks, lectures, tours, screenings and performances.
+The institutions and artists participating at this year's edition will break apart the assumptions about photography's documentary character by emphasizing the medium's natural tendency to reshape and distort the visible world.